smck1/Bulk-Bing-Image-downloader/README.md

 - is crossplatform
 - bypasses bing API
 - has option to disable adult content filtering
-- is written in python 3.
+- ported from the original python 3 to python 2 (also from urllib to requests module)
 - uses SSL connection

 ### Usage